xiaoxixi0314/service-register-redis/README.md

-# use redis register service
+# use redis implements service registration and discovery

 ## 1. Need follow config in property file
 ```properties